raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Resolving Includes

-When RAML or YAML files are included, RAML parsers MUST not only read the content, but must also parse it and add the content to the declaring structure as if the content were declared inline.
+When RAML or YAML files are included, RAML parsers MUST NOT only read the content, but must also parse it and add the content to the declaring structure as if the content were declared inline.
 RAML parsers MUST parse the content of the file as RAML content and append the parsed structures to the RAML document node if the included file has a .raml, .yml, or .yaml extension or one of the following media types:

 * application/raml+yaml
 * text/yaml